garrandall/popular-music-data/tracks/another-way-to-die-disturbed.md

 Our endless maniacal appetite
 Left us with another way to die
 It's just another way to die
-Ooh, can we repent in time?
+Oh, can we repent in time?

 It's just another way to die
-Ooh, can we repent in time?
+Oh, can we repent in time?